 5 Misconceptions About College Aid

-If you are the parent or grandparent of a college student, you should know more about the Free Application for Federal Student Aid (known as FAFSA).
+If you are the parent or grandparent of a college student, you should know more about the Free Application for Federal Student Aid (better known as FAFSA).

 Many people assume that the FAFSA doesn't apply to them.
 Perhaps they assume their family's income is too high to qualify for need-based aid, so filling out the FAFSA would be a waste of time.
 Or maybe they think it's too big a hassle.